Jonathan Edwards (musician)

-Jonathan Edwards (born July 28, 1946) is an American singer-songwriter and musician best known for his 1971 hit single "Sunshine".
+Jonathan Edwards (born July 28, 1946) is an American country and folk singer-songwriter best known for his 1971 hit single "Sunshine".

 Early years

-Jonathan Edwards was born John Evan Edwards on July 28, 1946 in Aitkin, Minnesota.
-At the age of six, he moved with his family to Virginia where he grew up.
+Jonathan Edwards was born John Evan Edwards on July 28, 1946, in Aitkin, Minnesota.
+At the age of six, he moved with his family to Virginia, where he grew up.
 At the age of eight, he began singing in church and learning to play piano by ear.
 While attending Fishburne Military School, he began playing guitar and composing his own songs.
 As a teenager he began performing in front of audiences.

 While studying art at Ohio University, he became a fixture at local clubs, playing with a variety of rock, folk, and blues bands.

-Music career
+Career

 In 1967, he and his band moved to Boston and played clubs throughout New England.
-With Joe Dolce on lead guitar, they played cover tunes as well as their own country blues originals under various names, including the Headstone Circus, St. James Doorknob, and the Finite Minds, and they made an album for Metromedia Records as Sugar Creek.
+With Joe Dolce on lead guitar, they played cover tunes as well as their own country-blues originals under various names, including the Headstone Circus, St. James Doorknob, and the Finite Minds, and they made an album for Metromedia Records as Sugar Creek.

 In the early 1970s, Edwards left the band and began performing as a solo acoustic artist.
 He would later recall:

 Edwards began opening for acts such as the Allman Brothers Band and B.B.
 King.
 He signed with Capricorn Records to record his first album, Jonathan Edwards (1971).